sccn/sccn.github.io/others/How_to_download_EEGLAB.md

 ====

 Go to the [EEGLAB download
 page](https://sccn.ucsd.edu/eeglab/download.php) to download the latest stable version of EEGLAB.
 The rest of this page describes how to download the development version of EEGLAB, and is recommended for advanced EEGLAB users only.
+In the video, we outline the different options for running EEGLAB.

+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/NhKc0arEcbs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 Download the EEGLAB ZIP file archive
 ------------